shanjiv177/CDProject/docs/C_Scanner_Documentation.md

 This function is used to access a symbol, creating it if it doesn't exist:

 - Looks up the symbol by name
-- If not found, inserts a new symbol
+- If not found, adds a new symbol
 - Increments the frequency counter (tracks usage)
 - Returns the symbol